 What is CoolSculpting, and is it effective?
-Another name for this procedure is cryolipolysis, and it involves removing fat from problem areas of your body.
+Another name for this procedure is cryolipolysis, which involves removing fat from problem areas of your body.
 Unlike liposuction, this treatment freezes the fat cells.

-If you are fighting to lose those last bits of extra pounds on a particular area of your body, then this procedure will work wonders for you.
-However, sometimes diet and exercise can only do so much, and people require a little bit of extra help.
+If you are fighting to lose those last bits of extra pounds on a particular area of your body, this procedure will work wonders for you.
+However, sometimes diet and exercise can only do so much, and people require extra help.

-What’s excellent about CoolSculpting is that there is no surgery required, so it’s less invasive than liposuction and carries less risk.
+What’s excellent about CoolSculpting is that no surgery is required, so it’s less invasive than liposuction and carries less risk.
 However, there are still possible side effects that can occur.

 Below, I will discuss everything you need to know about this treatment and what results from you can achieve.